AleCava01/QR-Password-Vault/README.md

 # 🔐 QR Password Vault Project
+End-to-end encrypted QR code system for offline credential storage and retrieval.
+Generate AES-128 encrypted QR codes via a Python GUI and securely scan and decrypt them with a Flutter (Android/iOS) app protected by biometrics.
-This project consists of two components: QR Encoder and QR Keychain.
+This project is composed of two components: *QR Encoder* and *QR Keychain*.

 ## ✨ QR Encoder
 A Python-based graphical user interface (GUI) that allows users to generate AES-128 encrypted QR codes.
 Users can input a password and a message—typically including the service name, username, password, and any other relevant account information.
 The input is then: